reactjs/react.dev/src/content/learn/passing-props-to-a-component.md

 </Card>
 ```

-When you nest content inside a JSX tag, the parent component will receive that content in a prop called `children`.
-For example, the `Card` component below will receive a `children` prop set to `<Avatar />` and render it in a wrapper div:
+When you nest content inside a JSX tag, the parent Component will receive that content in a prop called `children`.
+For example, the `Card` Component below will receive a `children` prop set to `<Avatar />` and render it in a wrapper div:

 <Sandpack>